Hello and Welcome to east Durham Veterans Trust!

-East Durham Veterans has been established to offer help to Veterans and their families within the local area.
+East Durham Veterans Trust has been established to offer help and support to Veterans and their families within the local area.

-So early 2018 I decided I wanted to do something, I started with the aim of helping homeless veterans with in the north east area.
-I was soon advised that in the north east this is not a massive problem, yes it is a problem but there was bigger issues that needed to be delt with.
-I spoke to my local MP's office who I have been in constant dialogue with ever since my first visit and it was apparent that there was no veterans charity in the East Durham area this needed to change so east Durham veterans was formed.
+In early 2018 we began to take action, starting out with the aim of helping homeless veterans with in the North East area.
+We were soon advised that this is not a massive problem in the North East, yes it is a problem, but there were bigger issues that needed to be dealt with.
+After speaking to the local MP's office, who we have maintained constant dialogue with ever since, it was apparent that there was no veterans charity in the East Durham area, this needed to change, so East Durham Veterans Trust was formed.

 Since we formed East Durham Veterans we have been very busy, firstly there was the fund raising.
-We arranged a sponsor walk across Hadrian wall, 18 miles in total, this was followed by a charity night which was held on armed forces day.
-The charity night was a huge success we were joined by Sunderland A.F.C owner Stewart Donald who donated prizes for auction.
-The funds were raised to allow us to help veterans or purchase merchandise or equipment required.
+We arranged a sponsored walk across Hadrians wall, 18 miles in total.
+This was followed by a charity night which was held on armed forces day.
+The charity night was a huge success, we were joined by Sunderland A.F.C owner Stewart Donald, who donated prizes for auction.
+The funds raised allowed us to help veterans as well as purchase merchandise and equipment.

-Our next step is to get the word out regarding East Durham Veterans and to register as a charity, we are currently in the process of writing the mandate as a charity and are in the process of selecting our trustee's for the charity.
-We aim to open a veterans centre which is a little further down the line but in the short term we are planning more fund raising and awareness events.
+Our next step is to get the word out regarding East Durham Veterans Trust and to register as a charity.
+We are currently writing the mandate as a charity and are in the process of selecting our trustee's for the charity.
+We aim to open a veterans centre which is a little further down the line, but in the short term we are planning more fundraising and awareness events.

 We thank you for taking the time to visit our page.